ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Henry4E36/CVE-2021-46417](https://github.com/Henry4E36/CVE-2021-46417) :  ![starts](https://img.shields.io/github/stars/Henry4E36/CVE-2021-46417.svg) ![forks](https://img.shields.io/github/forks/Henry4E36/CVE-2021-46417.svg)

 ## CVE-2021-46398
- A Cross-Site Request Forgery vulnerability exists in Filebrowser &lt; 2.18.0 that allows attackers to create a backdoor user with admin privilege and get access to the filesystem via a malicious HTML webpage that is sent to the victim.
+ A Cross-Site Request Forgery vulnerability exists in Filebrowser  2.18.0 that allows attackers to create a backdoor user with admin privilege and get access to the filesystem via a malicious HTML webpage that is sent to the victim.
 An admin can run commands using the FileBrowser and hence it leads to RCE.